Considering Birdsend as your autoresponder?

 Buckle your seatbelt because this is the most in-depth Birdsend review you’ll probably ever read on the internet.

-In my opinion, a tool should make your life as a creator easier, not harder.
+What makes a good autresponder?
+Well, it should make your life as a creator easier, not harder.

 Yet, most autoresponders (and tools in general) make things too damn complicated and are not user-friendly.